richprze/picam_livestream/README.md

 The URL is an example Heroku URL.
 Yours will be different.
 Go to that site, enter the username and password you created (not the Heroku login) and you should see the live video stream from your Pi!

-**For a complete novice** - first time pi user and new to programming - I wrote out the excruciatingly detailed steps here.
-Including how to connect to your pi for the first time and walking you through the command line commands.

 ## The basic concept

 ### Setup script - setup.sh